 For all INTERIOR woodworking

 - Apply a very thin coat across entire piece with a lint-free cloth at room temperature.
+A dry to wet color change in the wood should occur.
+A little bit of finish will go a long way!
 DO NOT USE A BRUSH!
-A dry to wet color change in the wood should occur, but at no point should there be any puddling.
-A little bit of finish will go a long way!

 - Allow Varnish Oil to penetrate the wood for a minimum of 60 minutes.